One Child (Mariah Carey song)

-"One Child" is a song by American singer and songwriter Mariah Carey from her second Christmas album/thirteenth studio album, Merry Christmas II You (2010).
+"One Child" is a song by American singer Mariah Carey from her second Christmas album/thirteenth studio album, Merry Christmas II You (2010).
 It was written and produced by Carey in collaboration with Broadway composer Marc Shaiman.
 Backed by a children's choir, the lyrics are about the birth of Jesus.
 "One Child" received a mixed to negative response from critics, many of whom disapproved of the overbearing sentiment.
 In the United States, the track peaked at number 12 on the Billboard Gospel Digital Chart, and on the lower regions of the South Korea international single's charts.
 Carey performed the song at the Christmas in Washington event in November 2010.

 Background and composition

 Carey wrote and produced "One Child" with Broadway composer Marc Shaiman.
 Lasting for a duration of four minutes and twenty-five seconds, the song is one of two original ballads included on Merry Christmas II You.
 It encompasses a range of genres, including Christmas, adult contemporary, urban contemporary and religious music.